zamazan4ik/awesome-pgo/article/article.md

 * mrustc: [No PGO support](https://github.com/thepowersgang/mrustc/issues/304) for the compiler itself and for compiling Rust programs with the compiler.
 * [Ferrocene](https://ferrous-systems.com/ferrocene/): Since it's downstream for the Rustc compiler, it supports PGO.
 However, the compiler itself [is not built](https://github.com/ferrocene/ferrocene/issues/22) with PGO.
-* [gcc-rs](https://rust-gcc.github.io/): Honestly, too alpha-quality right now for pinging the developers about PGO support.
+* [gcc-rs](https://rust-gcc.github.io/): [No](https://gcc-rust.zulipchat.com/#narrow/stream/266897-general/topic/Profile-Guided.20Optimization.20.28PGO.29.20support.20with.20.20gcc-rs/near/436664530) support.
+Honestly, too alpha-quality right now for having such a thing like PGO.
 One day if the project still will be alive, the developers will be able to add PGO support based on the GCC's PGO infrastructure.
-For now I believe that PGO does not work with `gcc-rs`.
-However, I asked about it in gcc-rs's Zulip chat - let's wait for the answer.

 ### Go